Amantini1997/FromUbuntu/AIP/Lecture1.md

 ### SAS+ Operations Conditions
 In SAS there are 2 types of operation condition:
 - **prevail conditions**:
-    Variable = Value that stays the same;
+    The value of a variable stays the same;
     When loading a package p1 onto a truck t1 at location l1:  <t1,at-l1>

 - **pre_post conditions:**